jvcarli/django-react-tailwindcss/README.md

 ## Reasoning

 This repo is a boilerplate for quickly creating new websites using Django framework.
-It acknowledges the power of React front-end libray and client-side rendering without neglecting the usefulness of server-side rendering, Django template language (DTL), Jinja2 and the rest of Django ecosystem.
+It acknowledges the power of React front-end libray and client-side rendering without neglecting the usefulness of Django server-side rendering, Django template language (DTL), Jinja2 and the rest of its ecosystem.

 ## Requirements